How to achieve a professional finish with porcelain paving

 How do I get a level surface?

 Porcelain tiles naturally have a very slight high point in the middle.
 This is usually unnoticeable, but it becomes more obvious the longer the tile and the narrower the joints.
 This can be unsightly and a trip hazard.
 To avoid this, start by dry laying your tiles on a flat surface.
 If it looks like your lippage is excessive, (for example with larger tiles like 900×600 or 1200x600mm) always use a third or quarter bond to keep your surfaces nice and level.
+A stack bond like that pictured can also work well on large format porcelain tiles.

 You can also use a tile leveller, like the Flat-Pro Twist-It system which not only levels your tiles, but helps you achieve a consistent 4mm joint-width.